laravel/docs/billing.md

 You may also use the `updateStripeSubscription` method to update a Stripe subscription directly:

     $subscription->updateStripeSubscription(['application_fee_percent' => 5]);

-Additionally, if you need to use the `Stripe\StripeClient` client directly you can call it on the `Cashier` class.
-Here's how you can get a list of prices from your Stripe account:
+You may invoke the `stripe` method on the `Cashier` class if you would like to use the `Stripe\StripeClient` client directly.
+For example, you could use this method to access the `StripeClient` instance and retrieve a list of prices from your Stripe account:

     use Laravel\Cashier\Cashier;

     $prices = Cashier::stripe()->prices->all();

 <a name="testing"></a>